 A clump of imperfections will be more obvious than spread-out inclusions.
 Aim for small inclusions scattered across the diamond’s table, because they won’t be as noticeable.

-AGS and GIA are the two most consistent and reliable lab entities in the world.
+GIA is the most consistent and reliable lab entity in the world.
 In other words, you can trust the SI2 designation when they give it out.
-If the certificate is from a less consistent lab, like the IGI, an SI2 diamond is likely to be more like an I1 or I2 stone.
+If the certificate is from a less consistent lab, like the IGI, an SI2 diamond is likely to be more like an I1 or I2 clarity diamond.
 You can’t rely on the grading, which defeats the purpose of the certificate.

-The number one aspect that impacts a diamond’s beauty is its Cut.
+The number one aspect that impacts a diamond’s beauty is its cut quality.
 We recommend narrowing your search to only Excellent and Ideal cut diamonds.
-While you don’t want a diamond with an obvious imperfection, you should look for the lowest Clarity grade that will give you an eye-clean stone.
-You’ll then be able to put more of your budget toward a beautifully Cut or larger diamond.
+While you don’t want a diamond with an obvious imperfection, you should look for the lowest clarity grade that will give you an eye-clean stone.
+You’ll then be able to put more of your budget toward a beautifully cut or larger diamond.
 Read more in our guide to diamond cut.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.